Here we will take you through some easy chicken run ideas that you can consider when designing a chicken house. Keep reading to learn more.

 - Runs also keep your chickens in your yard and out of the neighbors.

+Chicken coop runs also enhance great ventilation and allow easy cleaning of the coop.
 There are many more benefits to having a chicken run, but these are just a few.

 What To Look For

 Next, we are going to point out some great points to look for when choosing a run.
 Each person’s situation is just a little different, so your run needs to be functional for you.

 One of the most important things about a chicken run is that it needs to be durable.
 These runs need to provide a safe space from predators and hold up in all weather.

 Easy To Assemble

 The next thing that you will want to look at is how easy the run is to put together.
 You ideally don’t want to spend weeks trying to put together a run.

 It is highly recommended to have a covered backyard chickens run.
-If your run is not covered, you risk having your chickens get out, or something getting in.
+If your run is not covered, you risk having your chickens get out or something getting in.